 While it remains to be seen as to how the socio-political landscape in the Middle East will transition, in a 2019 study examining Muslim religiosity and democracy, scholars note that "uncertainty regarding Islam and attitudes toward democracy remains".
-They suggest,
+They suggest, while we would expect that Muslim states made up of more pluralistic groupings may be more likely to produce or sustain democracy, such a result may depend on beliefs regarding the ability of democracy to produce religious public goods relative to its most likely political competitor.

-Even as in the last decade changes are taking place in the region, a fivecountry survey conducted between 2003 and 2006 by the Arab Barometer found that "56 per cent of respondents agreed that 'men of religion' should have influence over government decisions".64 Another survey, which was held in 2003 and 2004, found that "half or more of four Arab publics" agreed that nothing but Shari'a law should be implemented by the government.65 Indeed, after cross-tabulating "support for democracy" and "support for some kind of Islamic form of government", the "generic pattern" that
+Even as in the last decade changes are taking place in the region, a fivecountry survey conducted between 2003 and 2006 by the Arab Barometer found that "56 per cent of respondents agreed that 'men of religion' should have influence over government decisions".
+Another survey, which was held in 2003 and 2004, found that "half or more of four Arab publics" agreed that nothing but Shari'a law should be implemented by the government.
+Indeed, after cross-tabulating "support for democracy" and "support for some kind of Islamic form of government", the "generic pattern" that